 The primary cause of post-shower sneezing is a phenomenon known as “gustatory rhinitis.”
 The heat from the shower dilates the blood vessels in the nose, which can cause the nasal passages to become irritated and trigger a sneeze.
 Water droplets can also irritate the delicate nasal membranes, causing a runny nose and congestion.
 Furthermore, fragrance-free soaps and shampoos can alter or amplify this effect, causing the body to react more strongly than usual.
 In summary, the sneezing reaction after a shower is a natural and physiological response that occurs in many individuals and should not be a cause of concern.

-You may also like: Can You Shower with Power Out?
-Tips and Precautions to Follow
+You may also like: How to Safely Shower with a Non-Weight Bearing Leg: Tips and Tricks

 The Role of Temperature and Humidity in Post-Shower Sneezing